 The three-day program opened her eyes to the possibilities, learning in workshops during the day about financial aid, scholarships and how to write a college essay.
 In the evenings, there was music, volleyball and soccer.
 “That social aspect, I felt so comfortable,” she says.

 That’s been the experience of hundreds of other high school students who come to Montclair for Early College Programs offered to familiarize teens with university life, transform their learning experience, and to help them feel confident succeeding both inside and outside the classroom, says the programs’ Assistant Director Dawn Wilkenfeld.

-Summer sessions include the non-credit Hispanic Student College Institute and Pre-College Access Institute, Sponsored by Walmart and programs for credit, Italian Immersion Summer Program, Model United Nations Summer Academy and Early College Scholars.
+Summer sessions include the non-credit Hispanic Student College Institute, supported by State Farm, and Pre-College Access Institute, sponsored by Walmart, and programs for credit, Italian Immersion Summer Program, Model United Nations Summer Academy and Early College Scholars.

 For Mora-Amaya, attending the Hispanic Student College Institute was a turning point, leading her on a path to attend Montclair, where she is now a junior Business Administration major with a concentration in Marketing.
 She also serves as a peer mentor for high school students starting out on their own college journeys.

 “The program opened my eyes into what college was going to be like, and it helped me as a low-income student to know what to look for in terms of financial aid and scholarships,” Mora-Amaya says.
 “It also expanded my horizons, helping me to know what it is that I could be doing now to help me in the future for college.”

 All the Early College Programs are designed so students can explore their interests with a schedule and model that works for them, Wilkenfeld says.
 Applications are open.